 History: Arizon, international trade, and shipping, are synonymous in Spanish History.
 The Arizon family, of British roots (Harrison), left Great Britain following Henry VIII’s prosecution against Catholics.
-Settled in Spain, the Arizon family ran, during the XVII and XVIII centuries, the largest shipping and trading house in Spain.
+Settled in Spain, initially in Cataluña, later on in Sanlucar, the Arizon family ran, during the XVII and XVIII centuries, the largest shipping and trading house in Spain.
 From Spain to South America and return, Arizon exported and imported a great variety of commodities such as oils, grains, wines, seeds and silver.

-They owned and operated a very large fleet, more than thirty ships, together with magnificent warehouses (see picture above) which bacame major doors for the export of catalan products overseas, such as grains, wines, oils, and for the import of minerals, cocoa, wines, and other commodities from South America.
+They owned and operated a very large fleet, more than thirty ships, together with magnificent warehouses which became major doors for the export of catalán products overseas, such as grains, wines, oils, and for the import of minerals, cocoa, wines, and other commodities from South America.
 These warehouses, given the outstanding relationship between King Philip V of Spain and the Arizon family, were for some time warehouses of the Spanish Crown.
 Some ships were too at the disposal of the Crown when and where required.

 The Arizon fleet included since 1690, inter alia, the following ships; “El Nuevo Loreto; El León Viejo; Santa Teresa; El Conde de Maurepass; El Postillón de Hannover; El Fuerte; La Providencia; Agata Galera; El Enrique; La Fortuna; San Estanislao (burned by Admiral Frenolles at Martinique after being taken by the English), El Salvador (sank at Virginia), Sueco de Arizon (sank at Florida); San Francisco Javier, Santa Rosa (The Tiger, armed with 20 cannons and above 45 crew; 7 officers, 32 mariners, and 8 other crew, a surgeon, a barber, a guard, a carpenter, a boatswain, 3 cabin boys…, taken by the English at Lagos, Portugal, when returning from the 1747 trip to Veracruz, Mexico).
 Some wrecks of the Arizon fleet can still be seen throughout the American and Spanish coasts, eg Sueco de Arizon in Florida (U.S.).